 Bursitis is often attributed to damage or injuries to the bursae.
 However, different causes have been identified, depending on the type of bursitis.

-In the trochanter it can be traced to friction, injury, infection, improper posture, and other diseases that affect the bones like arthritis.
-In rare instances, gout need to be excluded.
+In the trochanter, it can be traced to friction, injury, infection, improper posture and other diseases that affect the bones like arthritis.
+In rare instances, gout needs to be excluded.

 Telltale indicators of bursitis include swelling, redness, pain, and thickening of the bursae.